 - General Medical/Surgical Unit

-Nurse residents are hired into a specific clinical track in the Nurse Residency, not into a position on a nursing unit.
-During the hiring process each applicant identifies their preferred clinical track.
+RN residents are hired into a specific clinical track in the Nurse Residency, not into a position on a nursing unit.
+During the hiring process, each applicant identifies their preferred clinical track.
 A “track” is a group of units with similar patient populations, clinical care requirements, and clinical skills.
-During the first 10 weeks of the program, the residents rotates through the nursing units within their track.
+During the first 10 weeks of the program, the residents rotate through the nursing units within their track.
 The resident is afforded the opportunity to experience the patient population and care needs of each unit become familiar with each unit culture.
 At the end of the clinical rotations, the resident is matched to a permanent nursing unit within their track based on the resident’s preferences and the availability of positions on specific units.

 All tracks may not be offered in each cohort.
 Several tracks have clinical rotations between the Braselton and Gainesville campuses, and the resident may match to a permanent position on either campus.

 A clinical nurse preceptor from each patient care unit will be paired with the RN resident to manage the clinical aspects of their orientation period as well as engage the RN residents into the social atmosphere of each nursing unit.

 Our RN residents are also paired with a mentor throughout their year-long residency program.
 The mentor will serve as a personal guide and will help assimilate the RN resident into NGHS culture.
 Through monthly meetings with each RN resident, the mentor will closely monitor the progress of orientation and offer guidance and support as needed.